sbabic/swupdate/doc/source/sw-description.rst

   single files.
 - scripts: all entries are treated as executables, and they will be run twice (as pre- and post- install scripts).
-- uboot: entries are pair with U-Boot variable name and its value.
+- bootenv: entries are pair with bootloader environment variable name and its value.

 .. table::